dimasma0305/My-CTF-Challenges/README.md

-# My CTF Challenges
+# CTF Challenge Ratings

-Welcome to my collection of CTF challenges designed for CTF competitions.
-I've categorized these challenges into different difficulty levels, each represented by a cool star rating:
+Welcome to my CTF challenges!
+I've simplified the difficulty levels using a star rating system:

 | Star | Difficulty |
 |------|------------|